degory/ghul/src/README.md

-# Compiler source
+# Compiler Source

-Compiler source code proper lives in subfolders of `src/`
+The ghūl source code for the compiler.
+See README files in sub-folders for more detail